-Death is certain for character(s), and he/she/they need encouragement to live the last of his/her/their time to the fullest.
+- Death is absolutely certain for a character, and they need encouragement to live the last of their time to the fullest.
 Their death is normally caused by cancer or other serious health problems.
-A family member or friend will help them with accomplishing a certain goal or advancing a cause that is important to them.
+A family member or friend will help them with accomplishing a certain goal or advancing a cause that is important to them before they die.

 Regardless, their end is worthy of great stories and legend, but this is done intentionally by the character's own will and not by happenstance.
 Others may push the character toward it, but the character still has the option of going gently into that good night.

-In Mobile Suit Gundam, we have General Revil's famous "Zeon is exhausted" speech, mentioned in the backstory but not shown in the anime (it does, however, appear in the novelization).
+- We have General Revil's famous "Zeon is exhausted" speech, mentioned in the backstory but not shown in the anime (it does, however, appear in the novelization and Mobile Suit Gundam: The Origin).
 In the first week of the war, The Federation suffered devastating losses to Zeon's mobile suits, Sydney was reduced to a gigantic crater by a Colony Drop, and General Revil was captured.
 Just when the Feds were preparing to sign the surrender agreement, Revil was rescued by a Federation commando team and made a speech announcing that Zeon had depleted its fighting strength as well and encouraged the Feds not to give up.
 The speech worked, and the Federation ended up winning the war by hanging on against overwhelming odds until they could develop MS of their own.

 - In the face of the overwhelming power of Obito and the God-Tree and his ability to instantly consume all the chakra in the planet, the entire shinobi army was morally broken, including Naruto.
-Then a panel later Sasuke cut said tree with Susano's black flames and taunted Naruto, Obito and Madara resolve, implying that they were coward who couldn't face reality and that he will destroy said tree alone if he had to, which snapped Naruto from his fear.
-This allowed the rest of the army by watching Naruto and Hashirama's memories and sincere hope for humanity to regain the will to fight and die to the bitter end.
+Then a panel later Sasuke cut said tree with Susano's black flames and taunted Naruto, Obito and Madara's resolve, implying that they were cowards who couldn't face reality and that he will destroy said tree alone if he had to, which snapped Naruto out of his fear.
+This allowed the rest of the army to regain the will to fight and die to the bitter end by watching Naruto and Hashirama's memories and sincere hope for humanity.

 "My wealth and treasures?
 If you want it, it's yours.
 I left everything I gathered in one place.
 But you'll have to search the entire world!"

-Batman gives one of these speeches to his fellow JLA members, The Flash and Green Lantern (Kyle Rayner) at a time when all hope seems lost and he himself is lying in bed with a dangerously high fever.
+- Batman gives one of these speeches to his fellow Justice League of America members, The Flash and Green Lantern (Kyle Rayner) at a time when all hope seems lost and he himself is lying in bed with a dangerously high fever.